 Certificate of Occupancy

 Issued after all final inspections pass and all corrections are resolved.
-Required before the ADU can be legally occupied.
+Required before the ADU can be legally occupied or rented.
+This is the finish line.

 FAQ